AlandDiary/TriVet/architecture.md

 ### 18. Explain your hardware fingerprinting process.
 Which attributes do you composite to lock the software to a specific motherboard?

 I intentionally avoided MAC addresses because network cards change and virtual VPN adapters create spoofing chaos.
 Instead, I query the OS for deeply ingrained, immutable hardware IDs.
 I extract the Motherboard/System BIOS UUID and combine it with the primary OS Drive Volume Serial Number.
 These two distinct hardware strings are concatenated and hashed, and a subset of that hash acts as the physical fingerprint.
 This defeats both simple Virtual Machine cloning and external hard drive swapping.

+As an absolute fail-safe, if the Windows OS strictly blocks these hardware queries (e.g., via a highly restricted sandbox or disabled WMI), the system dynamically injects a randomized cryptographic UUID into the hash array on boot.
+This ensures the architecture "fails securely"—if hardware access is blocked, the machine's fingerprint changes upon every restart, making it mathematically impossible for a bad actor to pirate the software by relying on a static fallback ID.

 ### 19. What happens if a clinic replaces their network card, changing their MAC address?
 How does your DRM handle this edge case?